bennettslin/yearlings_bobtail_app/SOCIAL_MEDIA_WORK.md

     * Position
     * Layout
 * Social media links for each promo page
-    * Social media buttons need to be nested under child, not grandchild of scroll
-        * This is needed to show tooltips
-        * But then this messes up the height...
-        * Solution is to put below content, but above footer?
     * Meta description is homepage description

 * Twitter player cards